Challenges in Writing an Historical-fiction Trilogy

 Pleasures and Pitfalls of Writing a Fictional Sequel

-Five years after the 2009 debut of my first historical novel, Rubies of the Viper, I began work on its sequel, The Viper Amulet, which was published in 2017.
-When that second book’s own sequel, The Ruby Ring, is finished in 2019, it will complete the sprawling first-century family saga that I call The Ruby-Viper Trilogy.
+One year after the 2010 debut of my first historical novel, Rubies of the Viper, I began work on its sequel, The Viper Amulet, which was published in 2017.
+With that second book’s own sequel, The Ruby Ring, coming out in 2025, it will complete the sprawling and suspenseful first-century family saga that I call The Ruby-Viper Trilogy.

-I did not set out to produce a trio of novels.
-The idea only entered my head after growing numbers of readers and reviewers commented that they had enjoyed Rubies of the Viper and wanted to know what happened later to its protagonists.
+Originally, I did not set out to produce a trio of novels.
+The idea only entered my head after growing numbers of readers and reviewers commented that they had enjoyed Rubies of the Viper and wanted to know what happened later on to its protagonists.

 PLEASURES TO SAVOR